Tips and tricks Best practice guides, FAQ & more

-More and more businesses are migrating to Salesforce Lightning so that they can leverage the extended capabilities of the update.
+Businesses are migrating to Salesforce Lightning so that they can leverage the extended capabilities of the update.
 With this new interface comes the ability to customize the application beyond what was possible in Classic.
-However, this migration opens the system to significant risk.
-To reduce the level of risk, businesses need to test their platform to ensure quality.
+This migration opens the system to significant risk.
+To reduce the level of risk, businesses need to use test automation to ensure quality.

 This calls for a testing solution that works across the IT landscape, whether it’s for testing integrations between Salesforce and SAP, ensuring that Seasonal Updates have not caused customizations to break, or for running end-to-end tests with third-party apps.